thesomewhatyou/TOTB-checker/README.md

-# Dandy's World Twisted Oracle Bot 🔮
+# Dandy's World Twisted On The Board Bot 🔮

 Ever missed out on knowing the Daily Twisted character in Dandy's World?
 This friendly Discord bot is here to help!
 It keeps an eye on the [Dandy's World Wiki's Daily Twisted Board](https://dandys-world-robloxhorror.fandom.com/wiki/Daily_Twisted_Board) and automatically tells your Discord server when the character changes.
 It even shows you a picture of the character!